Pal2912/Trendifymarket/README.md

 # Trendifymarket

-Welcome to Snake Wonders Where.
+Welcome to Trendify Market!!
 This project is designed to be fully responsive, ensuring an enjoyable experience.

 ## Technologies Used